-In February 1752, Edward Miller was born in Shenandoah County, Virginia, and in 1779, at the age of 27, he enlisted in the Revolutionary War from Augusta County, Virginia.
-He was captured and held as a Prisoner of War from the Spring of 1780 until June 1781, when he was exchanged and landed by the British near Williamsburg, Virginia, on the James River.
+Edward Miller was born in Shenandoah County, Virginia, in February 1752.
+In 1779, at the age of 27, he enlisted in the Revolutionary War from Augusta County, Virginia.
+He was captured and held as a Prisoner of War from the Spring of 1780 until June 1781, when the British exchanged him and landed him near Williamsburg, Virginia, on the James River.

 Around the same time, the James River and the Kanawha River [known as the James River and Kanawha River Turnpike, now Route 60] were among the earliest means of travel from the colonial states to the adventurous Northwest Territory.
 Many frontiersmen arrived at the forks of the Guyandotte and Ohio Rivers, and traveling just a short distance downriver, they would find themselves at the mouth of Indian Guyan and/or Symmes Creek.
 These waterways landed them directly at Union Township, where they established small communities later known as Quaker Bottom, Bradrick, Coryville, and Chesapeake in Lawrence County, Ohio.